biareiam/The-House-of-Books/README.md

 - Google Chrome
 - Firefox
 - Devices Used
-The site was tested in many different devices.
+The site was tested on many different devices.

 #### Navigation
 -  All users